-Getting to the Badlands
+Getting to Badlands National Park

 Best Things to Do in Badlands National Park

-3. Watch the prairie dogs endlessly at Roberts Prairie Dog Town
+20. Watch the prairie dogs endlessly at Roberts Prairie Dog Town

 No trip to the Badlands is complete without getting acquainted with these cute, quarrelsome, ground-dwelling animals.
 This national park is home to countless prairie dogs and many different prairie dog settlements, which are called prairie dog towns.